caraya/personal-blog/content/blog/design-brainstorm.md

 The idea is described in [Full stack writing (and publishing): Welcome to Hi](https://hitotoki.org/moments/q4oi5i68).

-The idea is as follows:
+The idea of this followup is as follows:

 * Mobile first application
 *